ICanBoogie/Routing/README.md

 # Routing [![Build Status](https://secure.travis-ci.org/ICanBoogie/Routing.svg?branch=2.1)](http://travis-ci.org/ICanBoogie/Routing)

-The Routing package provides classes and helpers to handle URL rewriting in native PHP.
-It provides an API to redirect incoming requests to controllers.
-A request is redirected, or _mapped_, using a dispatcher and routes, which are usually defined in `routes` configuration fragments but can also be defined during runtime.
-Controllers usually return a [Response][], but can also return a string (or a stringifyable object) to produce a simple `text/html` response.
+The Routing package provides an API to handle URL rewriting in native PHP.
+A request is redirected, or _mapped_, to a controller using a dispatcher and a collection of routes, which can be defined using `routes` configuration fragments or at runtime using a collection.
+Controllers usually return a [Response][], but can also return a string—or an instance implementing `__toString()`—to produce a `text/html` response.